John E. Rooney (businessman)

-John E. "Jack" Rooney (1942 - July 22, 2011) was an American businessman and the president and chief executive officer of U.S. Cellular.
+John E. "Jack" Rooney (1942 – July 22, 2011) was an American businessman and the president and chief executive officer of U.S. Cellular.

-Biography
+Life and career

 Rooney was born and grew up in the South Side of Chicago.
 He graduated from John Carroll University in Ohio with a bachelor's degree in business administration and an MBA in finance from Loyola University Chicago.